isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-pain-on-top-of-foot/index.md

 Further, the internal lining features a smooth textile that doesnt irritate the upper part of the foot.
 The tongue and the collar padding hold the foot in place and ensures additional cushioning for the upper part of the feet to alleviate top of foot pain.

 The outsole of Saucony Kinvara 10 is all rubber while the midsole unit has a Ground-contact EVA+ material that has the ability to resist damage.
-This material also provides good traction on various surfaces. �The outsole also has flex grooves patterns that encourage the natural movement of the foot.
+This material also provides good traction on various surfaces.
+The outsole also has flex grooves patterns that encourage the natural movement of the foot.

 The midsection features a full-length EVERUN topsole that enhances the foot responsiveness during running.
 The lightweight material retains its original shape after each use.